|Previous College:||Saint Anselm '05, St. Lawrence '07|

 |At Bryant Since:||2010|

-Ryan Fecteau will return as a member of Steve Owens's staff for his fifth season with the Bulldogs, serving as the team's pitching coach and recruiting coordinator.
-Fecteau has helped put the Bulldogs on the national scene with back-to-back 40-win seasons and back-to-back NCAA tournament appearances.
-Under Fecteau's guidance, the Bulldogs are the only mid-major team in the country to rank in the top-25 nationally in ERA each of the last three seasons.
+Ryan Fecteau will return as a member of Steve Owens's staff for a sixth season, serving as the team's pitching coach and recruiting coordinator.
+Fecteau has helped put the Bulldogs on the national scene with a pair of 40-win seasons and two NCAA tournament appearances.

 Fecteau helped lead Bryant to an outstanding 2013 campaign in which the Bulldogs posted a 45-18-1 record, won NEC regular-season and postseason titles and earned Bryant's first-ever Division I NCAA tournament victory, 4-1 over No. 15 Arkansas at the Manhattan Regional.
 The 45 wins set a program and conference record, while Bryant's 27-5 record during the regular season conference play shattered the previous record.

 The staff included some of the best pitchers in program history.
 Peter Kelich became the program's all-time winningest pitcher and finished his career with 30 wins.
-He went 7-4 with a 2.49 ERA, 89 strikeouts and just 19 walks in 97.2 innings.
-Kelich allowed just one run on two hits over five innings against Arkansas in Bryant's NCAA Regional opener.
 Kelich, along with classmate Sal Lisanti and junior Craig Schlitter were named All-NEC.
-Lisanti was the league's top closer for the second-straight year, going 2-2 with 10 saves and a 1.11 ERA in 32.1 innings.
-He earned the win over Arkansas with four scoreless innings of relief and finished his career with 20 saves.
+Lisanti was the league's top closer for the second-straight year, earned the win over Arkansas in the NCAA tournament with four scoreless innings of relief and finished his career with 20 saves.
 Schlitter put together a dominant year on the mound, leading the NEC with a 10-4 record.
-He posted a 2.58 ERA, struck out 80 and walked just 16 batters in 83.2 innings.
 In addition, Kelich and Lisanti both were named to the ABCA All-Northeast Region Second Team.

-Two of Fecteau's weekend starters gained two of the NEC's top honors, as Kelich was named the NEC Pitcher of the Year and freshman Kevin McAvoy was named the NEC Rookie of the Year.
+Two of Fecteau's weekend starters gained two of the NEC's top honors, as Kelich was named the NEC Pitcher of the Year and McAvoy was named the NEC Rookie of the Year.
 Kelich was also named to the ABCA Northeast Region Second Team and a College Baseball Insider Honorable Mention All-American.
-McAvoy earned rookie of the year honors after posting a 5-1 record and 2.94 ERA.
-Craig Schlitter and Sal Lisanti were also honored, earning Second Team All-NEC honors.
+McAvoy earned rookie of the year honors after posting a 5-1 record and 2.94 ERA, while Schlitter and Lisanti earned Second Team All-NEC honors.

 In 2011, he guided a Bulldogs pitching staff that finished the year with a 4.23 ERA, including a 3.85 mark against Northeast Conference opponents.
 Mark Andrews, the all-time leader in appearances and saves in program history, finished his career on a high note, earning Second Team All-NEC honors as a relief pitcher.